vxel/brotherql/README.md

             .setDelay(1000)
             .setImages(List.of(image));

-    // Print the job
-    BrotherQLConnection connection = new BrotherQLConnection();
+    // Print the job, using the first detected USB Brother printer BrotherQLConnection connection = new BrotherQLConnection();
-    try {
+    try (connection) {
         // Open the connection with the printer connection.open();